govex/performance-management-getting-started/structure.md

 *Even if the Chief Executive will not be present at each meeting, leaving a place at the table or even a name plate for them can send the message that the meetings are a priority.
 In Louisville, Mayor Greg Fischer attends each [LouieStat](http://louiestat.louisvilleky.gov/) meeting.*

 <h5>Will the meetings focus on a subject matter area, internal departmental operations, or both?</h5>
+*ChattaData meetings are focused on the City's [performance priorities](https://performance.chattanooga.gov/).

-*In Maryland's StateStat, each State department had a Stat meeting once a month.
+In Maryland's StateStat, each State department had a Stat meeting once a month.
 Follow up items from the previous month were discussed, as well as new topics and trends.
 These meetings were complemented by quarterly "subject matter stats," in which all agencies that have ownership of certain topics were present.*

 <h5>How frequently will the meetings occur?</h5>
 *Frequency is important to keep the momentum going.
 Holding meetings at regular, publicly posted intervals helps build trust with residents by building in accountability.